-- In the Budget Justification, explain the purpose and cost breakdown for each expense listed in the IMLS Budget Form - Travel should include \$3,000 for IMLS-directed travel each year. - Cost share is not required.
+The Budget Justification, which accompanies the completed IMLS Budget Form, should explain the purpose and cost breakdown for each expense listed in these categories.

+Note that under the Travel category, it should include \$3,000 for IMLS-directed travel each year.

+Also, cost share is not required.